“Love is sacrifice.”

 “Not quite, my dear… but a mere stone’s throw from the truth, and deep is the irony.”

-“My sister’s manners may be ungentle to your ears, but know there is no other in all Creation who has done our family a greater service.
+“My sister’s manners may be ungentle to your ears, but know there is no other in all Creation who has rendered our family greater service.
 Without my sister’s sacrifice, I would not stand before you tonight.”

 “Without all that she surrendered unto me, during my hour of greatest need, your sisters would never have been born.”